Narrowband UVB Phototherapy (TLO1)

 Some patients may experience prickling of the skin ‘prickly heat’, occasionally bad enough to necessitate stopping treatment.

 Up to 30% of patients may develop mild to moderate sunburn at some point after treatment.
-A few people may have more severe sunburn although this is very uncommon and we try to minimize the risk.
+A few people may have more severe sunburn although this is very uncommon and we try to minimise the risk.

 Do report any burning or excessive discomfort as soon as possible.
-You may telephone the Phototherapy room 01482 624192, PUVA room or Reception 01482 623006.
+You may telephone Phototherapy room 01482 624192 PUVA room or 01482 623006 Reception

 Cold sores may occur in susceptible people due to activation of the herpes virus as a response to UVB exposure.
 A sun block will be provided for use if previously identified cold sores.